Growing up with an alcoholic parent

 That’s when I discovered that things were not good for my sister.
 My dad was working at night a lot again.
 My sister was being neglected by our mother and endangered.
 Mom would lock herself in her room for two days, leaving Brooke to care for herself.
 I spent my senior year of college basically commuting back and forth from class and work to home.
 My sister needed me.
 That year, I even sometimes brought Brooke to stay for the weekend at my college apartment.
 When a Big 10 college apartment is safer for a seven-year-old girl than her home, the home is an extreme problem.
 My father’s family urged my father to take action to get me and my sister out of the situation.
 He recognized the worsening problems but he was so trapped by a mix of denial, codependency and laidback, everything-will-work-out personality that prevented him from believing he had the ability to make things better.
 He really believed that Mom was a hopeless cause and that if he left her, she’d die.

 At 26, I was exhausted and depressed – like I didn’t want to go on anymore yet I felt I had to.
 There were so many people depending on me.
-That’s when I finally read about alcoholism and addiction.
+That’s when I finally got educated about alcoholism and addiction and its impact on kids and families.
 I better understood my mother and her disease.
 I let go of a lot of expectations.
 I learned about the effects of growing up as a child of an alcoholic.
 I discovered that many things I felt – extreme anxiety, low self-confidence, problems trusting people, lack of satisfaction with anything – were directly tied to the destruction my mom’s alcoholism caused.
 I began taking better care of myself.
 I went to Al-Anon meetings.
-I met over adult children of alcoholics.
+I met other adult children of alcoholics.
 I began reading and writing more often, as I’d done as a child.
 This prompted me to write a middle-grade novel for tweens that was published in 2012.

 Because I was focused on taking better care of me, this helped the whole family.